krismakesstuff/shift/README.md

 # todo:
 -
+- finish print button, see: https://russellgood.com/how-to-convert-audiobuffer-to-audio-file/
-- make loading display for waveform
+- make waveform overlay display playhead when playing and text when loading
-- make wetbuffer downloadable
-- draw playbackrate as moving playhead, shift parameters on waveform.
 - custom sliders
 - midi input?
 - add method to record with device microphone to fill buffer?